MinglunZhu/gaht/README.md

 - `popSize` (int):
   - if pop is not pre-supplied, popSize is needed to randomly inistialize a population
+  - min 4 is required

 - `maxGens` (int):
   - max generations the algorithm will try to evolve,
   - after that all generations are considered duplicated generations
   - and will evolve for specified duplicate generations allowed
+  - set to 0 to disable

 #### returns
 - (list):